mackwilson/community-xp/README.md

 2. Set the creds to the environment variables above
 3. Start the server with `npm start`

+### Deploying

+This express server is deployed (currently only to development stage) using AWS Lambda, AWS API-Gateway, and the Serverless Framework.

+**How to deploy:**
+1. Make your local changes to `app.local.js` and test that that works. *DO NOT edit the last 6 lines of this file, after the comment about this.
+DO NOT make changes to `app.js`, as they will be overridden by deploy.*
+2. When ready to deploy, make sure you have globally installed the serverless framework: `npm -g install serverless`.
+Confirm by running `sls -v`.
+3. Run the deploy script with `npm run deploy` from the `/server` directory.
+That's it - serverless takes care of the rest.
+4. The serverless deploy will print out an endpoint to your terminal.
+Use this to test - this is the live server!

+**Making Changes**
+* `/scripts/deploy.sh` is the Bash file that prepares the file to deploy, and executes the serverless command
+* `serverless.yml` in the top level handles the configuration of the serverless deployment to AWS Lambda
+* AWS Console will have tools to make other changes such as permissions, API keys, roles, logs, etc.

 ### API Endpoints

 1. GET `/ping`: for healthcheck, should return 200
-2. GET `/api/resources/all`: fetch JSON array of all the resources
+2. GET `/v1/resource/all`: fetch JSON array of all the resources
-3. GET `/api/resource/id?id=<#>`: fetch resource JSON with specific id
+3. GET `/v1/resource/id`, Query Param integer `id`: fetch resource JSON with specific id
-4. GET `/api/resource/name?name=<abcd>`: fetch resource JSON with specific name
+4. GET `/v1/resource/name`, Query Param string `name`: fetch resource JSON with specific name

 No insert or update, can do those manually with psql queries for now.